Ativan for Alcohol Withdrawal: Is It Safe?

 Lorazepam, the active ingredient in Ativan, is a CNS depressant.
 It belongs to a class of medications which they call Benzodiazepines or only Benzos.
 It boosts the activity of a brain chemical GABA.
-As a result, you feel relaxed and away from abnormal worries.
+As a result, it gives a feeling of relax and away from abnormal worries.
 They do not recommend using it continuously for more than four months.

 Primarily, doctors prescribe it to treat anxiety which may occur alone or combined with depressive symptoms.

-Though the manufacturers do not promote Ativan as a treatment for alcohol withdrawal, your doctor may use if for the same.
-In all cases, make sure you follow your doctor’s instructions.
-That way, you can reduce the chance of an addiction problem, and also enhance its beneficial effects.
+Though the manufacturers do not promote Ativan as a treatment for alcohol withdrawal, a doctor may write it.
+In all cases, make sure to follow a doctor’s instructions.
+That way, one can reduce the chance of an addiction problem, and also enhance its beneficial effects.

 Why Use Ativan For Alcohol Withdrawal

 The main aim of an alcohol withdrawal therapy is to relieve the signs and symptoms.
 Once they are under control, the treatment shifts towards preventing the complications.
 For example, DT.